MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

  ![pll_imp](https://user-images.githubusercontent.com/90972284/133920281-12cd642f-a976-4f9c-b394-525f68748135.jpg)

-As seen from the above image, the PLL output follows the reference signal exactly, and suffers a delay less than 0.5 ns.
+As seen from the above image, the PLL output follows the reference signal exactly and suffers a delay of fewer than 0.5 ns.
 This proves that a high degree of match with the reference signal has been successfully obtained by the PLL.

 Now that the pre-layout simulation of the PLL has been completed and no errors in operation have been observed, the next step to achieving the design goals (layout) can be carried out.

 ## Layout Design

-Different colours in the layour indicate different materials used to build different lithographical layers in the semiconductor well.
+Different colours in the layout indicate different materials used to build different lithographical layers in the semiconductor well.

 1. PFD